darkarp/malkit/README.md

 ### Dependencies and Requirements

-This is a very simple application, which uses only:
+For this application you need:

-* [Python] - Only tested on 3.7.5 on Anaconda environment but should work in 3.6+ (Doesn't work in 3.8 yet)
+* [Python] - Only tested on 3.7.5 on Anaconda environment but should work in 3.6+ (Doesn't work in 3.8 yet).
+No need to download it from here, just follow [Installation below](#installation)
+* [VS build tools] - This is required to build some requirements.
+Please download it, install it and restart your computer **BEFORE** proceding to [Installation](#installation)

 ### Installation